superchroma/superchroma/README.md

-### Hi there, I'm superchroma.
+### Hi there, I'm superchroma. 👋
 An aspring Data Scientist and Robotics Engineer.
 I have a Bachelor's degree in Electrical Engineering and a Master's in Intelligent Systems and Robotics.

-• Keen enthusiasm for ML and Deep Learning projects.
+• 🧐 Keen enthusiasm for ML and Deep Learning projects.
-• I enjoy working with hardware, electronics, sensors etc for robotics projects.
+• 🤖 I enjoy working with hardware, electronics, sensors etc for robotics projects.
-• Deploying OpenCV, NLP solutions for web applications.
+• 🤓 Deploying OpenCV, NLP solutions for web applications.

+⚡ Fun fact: The platypus doesn't have a stomach at all: Their esophagus goes straight to their intestines. (nationalgeographic.com)
 <!--
 **superchroma/superchroma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.